 - Congenital defects

 - Deviant or delayed speech and language development

 In patients who have had a stroke or head injury, the speech-language therapist can help determine the nature of the person’s speech-language, cognitive-communicative and/or swallowing impairment and assist with therapy for improvement of communicative and swallowing abilities.

 The speech-language therapist is concerned with improvement of the following:

 - Inhibition of primitive oral reflexes, e.g. biting, which can occur after a severe brain injury

-- Optimization of oral functions for speech and feeding by providing passive and active oral-facial exercises.
+- Optimisation of oral functions for speech and feeding by providing passive and active oral-facial exercises

-- The use of language for communication by facilitating improvement of receptive(comprehension) and expressive(speaking) language either verbally or by means of an assisting communicative device.
+- The use of language for communication by facilitating improvement of auditory verbal comprehension, verbal expression, reading and writing.
+Either verbally or by means of augmentative or alternative communication device

-- The improvement of the use of language for higher cognitive skills, e.g. reasoning and problem solving.
+- The use of language for higher cognitive skills, e.g. reasoning and problem solving